 And we’ll start with the first step: stop doing harm.
 Most wealthy folks are invested in the prison-industrial complex.
 Young people stepping into authority have a responsibility to ask: How can we use our money to move the economy away from incarceration?

-This workshop is hosted by Resource Generation as part of their 2017 Making Money Make Change conference.
+This workshop was hosted by Resource Generation as part of their 2017 Making Money Make Change conference.
 Resource Generation organizes young people with wealth and class privilege in the U.S. to become transformative leaders working towards the equitable distribution of wealth, land, and power.